-To obtain a paper copy of the FAFSA form go to www.studentaid.gov or complete and submit the form online.
+Go to www.studentaid.gov to complete and submit the form online.
 The website includes deadlines, instructions for completing the form and follow up procedures to check on the status or your form.
-If you have questions about completing the application, call the Federal Student Aid Information Center (1-800/433-3243).
-During your senior year, complete the FAFSA as soon after October 1 as possible and submit by May 1.
+During your senior year, complete and submit the FAFSA as soon after December 1st as possible.